The Conspiracy (2012 film): Plot

-After watching an online video that mocks a local conspiracy theorist, filmmakers Aaron and Jim decide to make a documentary about him.
+After watching an online video that mocks a local conspiracy theorist, Toronto-based filmmakers Aaron and Jim decide to make a documentary about him.
 The man, Terrance G., agrees to show them the various newspaper clippings that he has collected and that he uses to draw connections between significant historical events, including World War I and the September 11 attacks.
 Impressed with the depth of his research, Aaron begins to sympathize with Terrance, while Jim remains skeptical.
 During an interview, Terrance becomes agitated and points out a man whom he believes to be following him.
 Shortly afterward, Terrance disappears without a trace.
 Worried, Aaron and Jim return to his apartment, which is being cleared out.
 Aaron manages to salvage the newspaper clippings.
-When his house is broken into, Aaron moves in with Jim, his wife, and their young child, where he attempts to figure out what each of the newspaper clippings has in common.

-It becomes apparent that Terrence had connected several significant historical events to the Tarsus Club, a non-governmental organization founded on an ancient secret society noted for the fact that its members tend to meet just before significant historical events, which has led conspiracy theorists to believe that the Tarsus Club is responsible for said events.
+Further scrutiny of Terrance's material reveals that he had connected several significant historical events to the Tarsus Club, a non-governmental organization founded on an ancient secret society noted for the fact that its members tend to meet just before significant historical events, which has led conspiracy theorists to believe that the Tarsus Club is responsible for said events.
 The only evidence of its existence is a single article written in Time magazine by Mark Tucker.
 Unable to find further information about Tucker, Aaron and Jim turn to the Internet and solicit information from the public.
 A man claiming to be Tucker contacts them and agrees to meet for an interview on the condition that Aaron and Jim remove from the Internet everything that they have written about the Tarsus Club.
-During the interview, Tucker explains that the Tarsus Club worships Mithras and as such is said to sacrifice a bull at each of its meetings.
+During the interview, Tucker explains that the Tarsus Club worships Mithras and is said to sacrifice a bull at each of its meetings.

+As the filmmakers deepen their knowledge about the Tarsus Club, ominous signs arise of what could be a concerted stalking activity aimed at them.
+When his house is broken into, Aaron moves in with Jim, his wife, and their young child, and their already divergent opinions about the adequacy of continuing with the documentary lead to some friction.
+Tucker later contacts them with news that he can sneak them into the next meeting of the Tarsus Club, which will be held at a mansion in the woods in the neighboring country.